 What is the white stuff that oozes out of baked salmon?

-The white stuff that oozes out of baked salmon is coagulated protein known as albumin.
+The white stuff that oozes out is coagulated protein known as albumin.
 It is completely harmless and not something to worry about at all.

 Albumin is not the same as albumen (the term for egg whites).

 How to keep the white stuff from oozing out of baked salmon

 Some folks believe the key to keeping the white stuff from oozing out of salmon is to bake it at a higher or lower temperature, but this is actually not true.

 There is no sure fire way to prevent the albumin (white coagulated protein) from seeping out of salmon as it is baked, but you can minimize it with a simple salt water brine.
 Add 1 – 2 tablespoons of salt per cup of water, and let the fish sit in the bring for about ten minutes before baking.

 As you can see from the pictures of our salmon, I don’t bother to brine.
 The white stuff doesn’t bother me or my kids, so we don’t add the extra work.
 But if I was making it for guests, I would brine first!